Period blood clots: How much is too much?

 Polycystic Ovary Syndrome (PCOS) or other hormone imbalances

 Polycystic Ovary Syndrome (PCOS) and other hormonal imbalances can affect your menstrual cycle.
 They can delay your period for months as a result of anovulation.
 Anovulation is when your body doesn’t ovulate or release an egg.
-This long buildup can lead to unusually heavy periods and large clots.
+This long buildup can lead to unusually heavy menstrual periods and large clots.

 Imbalanced estrogen levels can cause clots during periods.
 Hormonal therapy with progesterone, estrogen, or a combination can reduce bleeding.
 Consult a healthcare practitioner before starting medication.